Correlation Between ProShares and ProShares

 Strong

 Over the last 90 days ProShares SP Kensho has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of fairly strong forward-looking signals, ProShares is not utilizing all of its potentials.
-The newest stock price disturbance, may contribute to short-term losses for the investors.
+In spite of uncertain performance in the last few months, the Etf's forward-looking signals remain fairly strong which may send shares a bit higher in April 2025.
+The current disturbance may also be a sign of long term up-swing for the ETF investors.

 ProShares and ProShares Volatility Contrast